hsukenooi/iterative-website/_posts/2021-07-30-iterative-summer-21-announcement.markdown

   </div>
 </div>

 <br>Li Yen and Edward both come from hospitality backgrounds from both the US and Malaysia.
-Li Yen while young start and sold a jewelry business to afford a ticket and stay in the US - that's the type of hustle that it's going to take to get this marketplace off the ground.
+Li Yen while young, started and sold a jewelry business to afford a ticket and stay in the US - that's the type of hustle it's going to take to get this marketplace off the ground.
 We're excited to support Li Yen and Ed on their journey.

 <!-- Jipay -->